Jean-Tinland/simple-bar/README.md

 In order to make this custom bar work, you'll need to install both [yabai](https://github.com/koekeishiya/yabai) and [Übersicht](https://github.com/felixhageloh/uebersicht), both of them must be up to date. `simple-bar` supports both yabai v3 & yabai v4.

-Becareful, for Big Sur users (and above), some actions must be taken in order to make yabai fully operational: [see here for more details](<https://github.com/koekeishiya/yabai/wiki/Installing-yabai-(latest-release)#macos-big-sur---automatically-load-scripting-addition-on-startup>).
+Be careful, for Big Sur users (and above), some actions must be taken in order to make yabai fully operational: [see here for more details](<https://github.com/koekeishiya/yabai/wiki/Installing-yabai-(latest-release)#macos-big-sur---automatically-load-scripting-addition-on-startup>).

 **It is important to note that you'll need to use yabai in `bsp` or `stack` layout mode in order to prevent app windows to overlap simple-bar.**